This program is for screen practitioners with engaging ideas that have potential to excite global audiences and secure market.

 You can preview the application form on Smarty Grants.

-Your proposal will need to include a:
+Your proposal will need the following.

 - Logline – your idea in a sentence